PreciselyData/spectrum-aws-partner-solution/README.md

   1)
 # Deploying the initial application
 Use an AWS CloudFormation tempate to create a base Spectrum 22.1 deployment on a single EC2 instance.
 This is the minimal all-in-one configuration, where all the components are installed on a single instance.
-# Adding Modules and Data to the deployment

-# Patching the Spectrum deployment

-# Updating the Module data when necessary